 Conflict of Interest Code for Members of the House of Commons to undertake educational activities for Members and the general public about the Code and the Commissioner’s role.
 Although there is no similar mandate in the

-We issue educational tools for public office holders and Members that explain how various provisions of the Act and the Code apply and, where relevant, Commissioner Dion’s interpretations of them.
+It issues educational tools for public office holders and Members that explain how various provisions of the Act and the Code apply and, where relevant, the Commissioner’s interpretations of them.
 To view them, search